google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/publishDefaultDatabase.rst.txt

       e.g., ``geserveradmin --publishdb SFDb_3d --targetpath SFDb_3d --setecdefault``

-      Note that only one database can be the default, and the "last one wins" if multiple databases are published with the "Default Database" box checked.
+      Note that only one database can be the default at any given time.
+If you publish a database as the default, the previous default will be cleared.

       .. rubric:: Viewing the Default Database